trumans/treehouse-phrase-hunter-game/README.md

 The game transitions with a fade to the phrase/keyboard display and the game over display.

-Mouse hovering on the onscreen keyboard expands onscreen key.
+Mouse hovering on the onscreen keyboard expands the onscreen key.

 Letters can be selected from the computer keyboard or onscreen keyboard by mouse.
 The game accepts uppercase and lowercase letters.